-Do the institution's financial management procedures and resources provide a stable learning environment to ensure that students can complete their degree program?
+Will the institution's financial management procedures and resources provide a stable learning environment to ensure that students can complete their degree program?
 Do the institution's planning mechanisms assist in this endeavour?

-• #6 (Financial planning and resources)
+■ #6 - Financial planning and resources

-Does the institution have the appropriate financial management procedures, resources and appropriate planning to provide a stable and sustainable learning environment and to ensure that students can complete degree programs?
+- Does the institution have the appropriate financial management procedures, resources and appropriate planning to provide a stable learning environment and to ensure that students can complete the degree program(s)? - Does the institution have the appropriate resources and data to forecast revenue, enrolments, expenditures, and capital needs?